joshenoy/sathyabh.at/content/blog/2008-09-30-presenting-chennai-tweetcamp.md

 <span style="text-decoration: line-through;">And oh yes, if you want to blog on BarCamp Chennai, please use the tags:<a class="external text" title="https://technorati.com/tag/BCC2" href="https://technorati.com/tag/BCC2" rel="nofollow">BCC2</a> and <a class="external text" title="https://technorati.com/tag/barcampchennai" href="https://technorati.com/tag/barcampchennai" rel="nofollow">barcampchennai</a>.</span>

-<span style="text-decoration: line-through;">Follow BarCamp Chennai 2 updates on twitter <a class="external text" title="https://twitter.com/Barcampchennai" href="https://twitter.com/Barcampchennai" rel="nofollow">Barcamp Chennai </a>and if you&#8217;re going on tweet on BarCamp Chennai 2, please use the hashtag #bcc2.</span>
+<span style="text-decoration: line-through;">Follow BarCamp Chennai 2 updates on twitter <a class="external text" title="https://twitter.com/Barcampchennai" href="https://twitter.com/Barcampchennai" rel="nofollow">Barcamp Chennai </a>and if you're going on tweet on BarCamp Chennai 2, please use the hashtag #bcc2.</span>

 <span style="text-decoration: line-through;">See you at BarCamp!</span>